Lecture notes on the formation and early evolution of planetary systems

 i.e. most of the heavy elements in the Solar System {\em are found in the Sun} rather than in the planets.
-The import of this trivial observation is that if most of the mass in the Sun passed through a disk during star formation, the planet formation process need not be very efficient.
+If most of the mass in the Sun passed through a disk during star formation the planet formation process need not be very efficient.

 The angular momentum budget for the Solar System is dominated by the orbital angular momentum of the planets.
 The angular momentum in the Solar rotation is,